Cult Exit: Problems, Detention, and How-Tos is an article by David Cox on identifying a cult through the difficulty in leaving it.

 It is not uncommon in modern cults that when a person just stops coming, that they will track him down, and hound him for long periods of time, such that true exit would include moving and not telling anybody where you went to.

 It is unfortunate, but in a biblical church, sometimes people stop coming and nobody notices, or nobody ever goes to contact them about why they stopped coming.
-Although this too is a short coming, it does show that most biblical churches tend to go to the other extreme rather than retention at any cost, even browbeating the person to stay in.
+Although this too is a shortcoming, it does show that most biblical churches tend to go to the other extreme rather than retention at any cost, even browbeating the person to stay in.

 When a person leaves a religious group, a biblical church laments the fact, but does not hide the issues usually.
 When they do speak little of it, it is more to protect the exiting member than protecting themselves.
-Cults are abusive because they are manipulative and controling, and this causes incidents.
+Cults are abusive because they are manipulative and controlling, and this causes incidents.
 These incidents are usually very common, very severe, and sometimes very extreme.
 In other words, people leave because they were abused, or because the cult tried to abuse and use them, and they refused.
 This becomes something the leadership doesn’t want to talk about publicly or privately among the membership.

 Within a good, biblical church, the leadership will often explain without being judgmental what happened, and what the issue was that fomented the person leaving.
-WHen the members come across that person that left them, usually they will tell the truth (as they see it) and when it is more or less the same (only from a different perspective), the incident will be more of a reinforcement of their trust in the group rather than an undermining of the group in their eyes.
+When the members come across that person that left them, usually they will tell the truth (as they see it) and when it is more or less the same (only from a different perspective), the incident will be more of a reinforcement of their trust in the group rather than an undermining of the group in their eyes.

 Cult Exit: Problems, Detention, and How-Tos